nathalieArnoux/challenge-upfluence/README.md

 ### 3 - How to organize the code

+Realized a little late that I forgot to handle post types independently so I had to reorganize my code.
 Struggled with how to structure the code so it's not too hard to read.

 ## Things to add later